GeodeArc/GeoDots/README.md

 </div>

 > [!WARNING]
 > First major version will be releasing soon (maybe)!
-Includes a revamped install script, choice over MANY design styles, and an upgrade system!
+Includes a revamped install script, fixes, new scripts, and an upgrade system!

 > [!NOTE]
 > This will only work for Arch Linux.
 This MAY change in the future, no guarantees though.